"There’s no way to avoid menopause, but you can prepare yourself, and learn ways to relieve symptoms associated with the

 There’s just no way to get away from this one.
 As your body is continuously changing, it is absolutely essential to fuel your body properly.
-You have to put back in what your body is losing naturally.
+You have to replace the nutrients your body is losing naturally.
 Start eating more natural foods by following Dr. Nancy’s anti-inflammatory e-guide.
 An anti-inflammatory diet includes fresh fruits and vegetables, as well as increasing your calcium through non-dairy sources.
 This can help with maintaining a proper weight, and maintaining proper bone mass (as it naturally decreases), diminishing your hot flashes, and managing inflammation in the body.
 Eating more cooling foods and drinking more cooling liquids is going to help with hot flashes as well.
 For example, coconut water, cucumber, and Summer salads are great hydrating and cooling foods.
 Watermelon also helps cool your central nervous system.

-Remember to take your Curcumin every single day as well to help fight inflammation.
+Remember to take Curcumin every single day as well to help fight inflammation.
 Also increase your intake of Vitamin D, as we mentioned previously, as well as your calcium intake.
 Over 70% of adults are deficient in vitamin D, since it's hard to get enough vitamin D through diet alone.
 The Smarter Vitamin D3 formula also includes Vitamin K2, which aids absorption and is essential for directing the calcium to your bones, to help avoid bone loss, and away from joints and arteries, where it can calcify and cause serious health problems.
 Take that every day as you enter menopause.
 Vitamin D can also help decrease hot flash symptoms, improve your mood, and increase cognitive performance.

 Cut back on caffeine, alcohol, and refined sugars